-The City of Joondalup Local Planning Strategy has been prepared in accordance with the City's statutory requirements under the Planning and Development Act 2005.
+The City of Joondalup Local Planning Strategy has been prepared in accordance with the Cityos statutory requirements under the Planning and Development Act 2005 and the Town Planning Regulations 1967.

-The purpose of the Strategy is to enable Council and the community to determine the vision and strategic planning direction for the City of Joondalup for the next 15 to 20 years.
+The purpose of the Strategy is to enable Council and the community to determine the vision and strategic planning direction for the City of Joondalup for the next 15 to 2010 to 15 years.